CaroMusangi1/CaroMusangi1/README.md

 # Hi there 👋, I'm Caro Kitonga
 ✨ An undergraduate in Mathematics and Computer Science

-🌱 Currently pursuing a Fullstack Software Engineering Program
-💻 Passionate about coding and building skills to solve the world's emerging problems
+🌱 A Fullstack Software Engineering Program-ALX Graduate 💻 Passionate about coding and building skills to solve the world's emerging problems
 🤝 Firm believer in collaboration and teamwork